ajan234/ajan234/README.md

-- 👋 Hi, my name is Ajanthan Mathialagan I'm a Data analyst working at a start up known as javelin sports inc. I like to discover trends from data and deliver them in a simpler context using various data tools.
+- 👋 Hi, my name is Ajanthan Mathialagan I'm a Data analyst worked at a start up called javelin sports inc (Volleyball App).
+I like to discover trends from data and deliver them in a simpler context using various data tools.
 - Im proficient in using R, SAS, Python, Excel and using database softwares both SQL and noSQL
 - 👀 I’m interested in applying my knowledge and actionable insights from data across a broad range of various topics
 - 🌱 I’m currently expanding my knowledge on using Tableau and Power BI in my spare time.
 In addition I like to practise my baking skills in the kitchen.